fyrox-book/fyrox-book.github.io/src/rendering/shaders.md

 ```

 Shader should contain at least one render pass to actually do some job.
 A shader could not have properties at all.
 Currently only vertex and fragment programs are supported.
-Each program mush be written in GLSL.
+Each program must be written in GLSL.
 Comprehensive
 GLSL documentation can be found [here](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL))

 The engine can load such shaders if you save it in a file with `.shader` extension.
 After that, you can assign